dewski/mail_gate/README.md

 => Email for: george@cnn.com
 => #<Mail::Message:70236177475420, Headers: <From: no-reply@cnn.com>, <To: george@cnn.com>, <Subject: [Staging] New comment on your article!>>
 ```

+Notice only the email for `george@cnn.com` was delivered.

 ## Using MailGate outside of Rails